Thai Cooking Classes

 The capital city serves as the ultimate classroom for those obsessed with precision.
 In the dense, humid alleys of Bang Rak, classes often begin at dawn.
 Students navigate the narrow stalls of local wet markets, learning to identify the difference between ginger and galangal or how to select the perfect coconut for pressing fresh milk.

 The Central style is characterized by its complexity.
 Unlike the rustic dishes of the provinces, Bangkok’s culinary heritage is influenced by the Royal Court, demanding intricate fruit carving and the delicate tempering of heat with palm sugar.
 The focus here is on the iconic staples: Tom Yum Goong, Pad Thai, and Green Curry.
-For a superior experience, avoid the large-scale tourist traps in Khao San Road.
-Instead, seek out boutiques in the Silom area that limit class sizes to six participants to ensure individual attention from the chef.
+For a superior experience, avoid the large-scale tourist operations near Khao San Road.
+Instead, seek out boutique schools in the Silom and Ari areas that limit class sizes to six participants to ensure individual attention from the chef.

 Chiang Mai: Organic Farms and Lanna Traditions